tyler-bennett52/d326/deilverable.md

 ## A. Summarize one real-world written business report that can be created from the DVD Dataset from the on Demand Assessment Environment and DVD Database attachment.

 I want to determine sales by location.
-THis is a relevant business report as any business should want to know which locations are providing the most revenue, and which aren't doing very well comparitively.
+This is a relevant business report as any business should want to know which locations are providing the most revenue, and which aren't doing very well comparitively.
 The summary table will be an average of the past twelve months sales data, the detailed table will be each's stores monthly sales figure.

 ### 1. Identify the specific fields that will be included in the detailed table and the summary table of the report.

 Detailed Table:

-    payment_id: Integer (likely a unique identifier)
+    payment_id: Integer (unique identifier)
-    payment_amount: Decimal (to represent currency accurately)
+    payment_amount: Decimal (currency amount)
-    store_id: Integer (to identify each store uniquely)
+    store_id: Integer (unique store identifier)
-    payment_date: TIMESTAMP (to record the transaction date)
+    payment_date: TIMESTAMP (transaction date)
+    quarter: Integer (derived from payment_date)

 Summary Table :

-    average_quarterly_sales: Decimal(9,2) (as specified in your description)
-    store_id: Integer (to identify each store uniquely)
+    store_id: Integer (unique store identifier)
+    quarter: Integer (1, 2, 3, or 4)
+    year: Integer (year of the quarter)
+    total_quarterly_sales: Decimal(10,2) (total sales for the quarter)
+    average_quarterly_sales: Decimal(10,2) (average of quarterly sales across all quarters for each store)

 ### 2. Describe the types of data fields used for the report.

-Datatypes will be INTEGERS (mostly for IDs and Quarter), DECIMAL for currency and TIMESTAMP for individual transaction tracking.
+INTEGER: For IDs, quarter, and year
+DECIMAL: For currency amounts (payment_amount, total_quarterly_sales, average_quarterly_sales)
+TIMESTAMP: For transaction dates

 ### 3. Identify at least two specific tables from the given dataset that will provide the data necessary for the detailed table section and the summary table section of the report.

 The tables that have the information I need are staff, store, and payment.
 Stores for store_id, payments for payment_amount, and staff to to link payments with stores.

 ### 4. Identify at least one field in the detailed table section that will require a custom transformation with a user-defined function and explain why it should be transformed (e.g., you might translate a field with a value of N to No and Y to Yes).